mikemiller35/pyTinifier/README.md

 [![Docker](https://images.microbadger.com/badges/version/mmillerlb/pytinifier.svg)](https://hub.docker.com/r/mmillerlb/pytinifier)
 [![Heroku](https://heroku-badge.herokuapp.com/?app=heroku-badge)](https://pytinifier.herokuapp.com/)

 Demo hosted on Heroku.
-Data isn't persistant there yet!
-Postgres coming?
+Postgres ~~coming?~~ here!

 Run it locally in Docker - `docker-compose -f docker-compose.yml up -d`

 Or just with Flask, or with Heroku, or whatever you please.

-🚧 🚧 🚧 **The Master Branch is currently broken!
-Please use the stable branch!** 🚧 🚧 🚧

 ## What is this

 It's a url shortening service, duh!
-Using Flask and Sqlite.  _Really_ needs Postgres for persistance in Heroku
+Using Flask and Sqlite.

 Small and can run in a container